-Working in conjunction with older people, the City Council and Health partners, our local LAT programme consists of 23 projects that, over the course of four years, have involved 17 voluntary sector delivery partners.
+Working in conjunction with older people, the City Council and Health partners, our local LAT programme consisted of 23 projects that, over the course of five years, have involved 17 voluntary sector delivery partners.

-We are working with people with higher levels of loneliness and poor well-being compared to local and national norms.
+We have worked with people with higher levels of loneliness and poor well-being compared to local and national norms.
 We know that people’s well-being has improved and loneliness has reduced following engagement with Leicester Ageing Together.